Policy & Basic Approach

 [Spreading multi-fuel stations]

 • ITOCHU ENEX takes part in the strategic collaboration in construction of Japan's first hydrogen value chain for fuel cell trucks in the city of Motomiya in Fukushima Prefecture.
 A hydrogen station opened and started operations in May 2024, and Enex Fleet is operating 24/7,365 days a year.
-(Sales results: 70 vehicles (230 kg) in May 2024, 98 vehicles (415 kg) in June 2024)
+(Sales results: cumulative total of 3,661 units (15,723 kg) By May 2025)

 3.Utilization of human resources